OrcaBus/service-arriba-wgts-rna-pipeline-manager/README.md

 #### Draft Data Schema Validation

-We hvae generated JSON schemas for the complete DRAFT WRU event **data** which you can find in the [`app/event-schemas` directory](app/event-schemas).
+We have generated JSON schemas for the complete DRAFT WRU event **data** which you can find in the [`app/event-schemas` directory](app/event-schemas).

-YOu can interactively check if your DRAFT event data payload matches the schema using the following links:
+You can interactively check if your DRAFT event data payload matches the schema using the following links:

 - [Complete DRAFT WRU Event Data Schema Page](https://www.jsonschemavalidator.net/s/8tRREgRp)